datanav/docs/entitymodel.rst

    * - ``_hash``
      - A string containing the hash of the entity's content.
 This value is used to decide when an entity has changed.
+Of the reserved fields, only ``_id`` and ``_deleted`` contribute to the hash value.

        *This field is generated automatically when writing an entity to a dataset.*
      -

    * - ``_previous``